- Importance of Being Vaccinated

 The mandatory influenza vaccination program applies to all individuals, employees, faculty, staff, residents and fellows, temporary workers, trainees, volunteers, students, vendors and voluntary medical staff, regardless of employer, who provide services to patients or work in patient care or clinical care areas, including acute and chronic care hospitals, outpatient facilities and clinics.
-Each JHM entity defines specific covered personnel in their policy depending on entity operations.
+Each Johns Hopkins Medicine entity defines specific covered personnel in its policy depending on entity operations.

 What is considered patient care or clinical areas?